Create and upload annotations using the Unity editor

 EasyAR Mega Annotation (EMA) can be used to synchronize spatial positions across platforms (with different coordinate system definitions).

-The local coordinate system of annotations in the Unity environment: The positive X-direction points backward, the positive Y-direction points upward, and the positive Z-direction points to the right.
+Local coordinate system of annotations in Unity environment: Positive X-direction points backward, positive Y-direction points upward, positive Z-direction points right.

-The local coordinate system of annotations in the xr-frame environment: The positive X-direction points backward, the positive Y-direction points upward, and the positive Z-direction points to the left.
+Local coordinate system of annotations in xr-frame environment: Positive X-direction points backward, positive Y-direction points upward, positive Z-direction points left.

-The above directional differences arise from the different coordinate system definitions (left-handed/right-handed) used by Unity and xr-frame.
+These directional differences stem from the different coordinate system definitions (left-hand/right-hand rules) used by Unity and xr-frame.

-Using EMA to synchronize spatial positions offers the following significant advantages:
+Using EMA to synchronize spatial positions offers significant advantages:

-- Simplifies the development process: Automatically handles cross-platform coordinate conversions, avoiding the cumbersome logic and error-proneness of manual calculations.
+- Simplifies development workflow: Automatically handles cross-platform coordinate conversions, avoiding cumbersome logic and error-proneness from manual calculations.

-- Improves debugging efficiency: Can be directly loaded on MegaToolbox, facilitating quick real-device testing and data validation.
+- Improves debugging efficiency: Can be directly loaded on MegaToolbox, facilitating quick real-device testing and data verification.

 Steps